 - 1. Test of Essential Academic Skills V (TEAS V) test scores - 2.
-Cumulative college GPA of 2.0 by the end of the Spring semester prior to entry, if attended college previously - 3.
-Proficiency in reading, writing, and mathematics as evidenced by completion of courses or COMPASS placement test scores - 4.
-Applicants are selected for admission to the Practical Nursing Program using a point system based on TEAS V scores - 5.
-Qualified applicants who are deemed as Hawai'i residents for tuition purposes are considered first for acceptance into the Practical Nursing Program; after which, qualified, non-resident applicants are considered on a space available basis - 6.
+Completion of the 14 semesters hours of prerequisite courses with a "C" grade or better - Cumulative college GPA of 2.0 by the end of the Spring semester prior to entry, if attended college previously - 4.
+Proficiency in reading, writing, and mathematics as evidenced by completion of courses or COMPASS placement test scores.
+See entry requirements effective Fall 2015. - Applicants are selected for admission to the Practical Nursing Program using a point system based on grades earned, required and in-progress nursing support courses and TEAS V scores (by January 15) - 6.
+Qualified applicants who are deemed as Hawai'i residents for tuition purposes are considered first for acceptance into the Practical Nursing Program; after which, qualified, non-resident applicants are considered on a space available basis - 7.
 Applicants for the nursing program need to be aware of the following regarding clinical agency requirements: Health care students are required to complete University prescribed academic requirements that involve clinical practice in a University affiliated health care facility setting with no substitution allowable.
 Failure of a student to complete the prescribed clinical practice shall be deemed as not satisfying health care academic program requirements.
 It is the responsibility of the student to satisfactorily complete affiliated health care facility background checks and drug testing requirements in accordance with procedures and timelines as prescribed by the affiliated health care facility.